o3de/o3de.org/content/docs/userguide/python-asset-builder-create-job.md

+description: ' Create jobs in Python Asset Builder to create custom asset builders for your &ALYlong; project. '
+slug: python-asset-builder-create-job
+title: Create jobs with Python Asset Builder
+---
 # Create jobs with Python Asset Builder<a name="python-asset-builder-create-job"></a>

 When you create a job with the Python Asset Builder, the callback for `OnCreateJobsRequest` will be called with a `CreateJobsRequest` in a tuple\.
 The callback will return a `CreateJobsResponse` as the response using the data inside the request\.